 Cedar Ridge Outfitters operates out of a cabin camp during our Wyoming hunting season for deer, elk, and antelope.

-The cabin is semi-off grid but has modern facilities with a full kitchen, showers, satellite TV and single beds for the guests.
+The cabin is semi-off grid but has modern facilities with a full kitchen, shower, satellite TV and bunk room for the guests.
 We also have one private room with a double bed to accommodate husband/wife guests if needed.
 There are both wood and propane heating stoves in the cabin.

 Elk rifle hunts (Areas 23, 48, 120, 128): Bull elk hunts occur in October and we do offer some late Cow hunts in November based on the dates set by Wyoming Game and Fish.
 We prefer our hunts to be 1 guide per hunter but can be 2 hunters per guide based on guide availability.
 The hunts will be spot and stalk utilizing four-wheel drive UTV’s.
 There may be times that pickups are used to get to the hunt area.
 Bull elk hunts are five (5) day hunts and cow/calf hunts are four (4) day.